4teamwork/ftw.solr/README.rst

 When displaying search results, Plone by default displays the title and the description of an item.
-Solr, like Google and other search engines, can return a snippet of the text containing the words searched for. `ftw.solr` enables this feature in Plone.
+Solr, like Google and other search engines, can return a snippet of the text containing the words searched for.
+``ftw.solr`` enables this feature in Plone.

 Live search grouping
 --------------------

-Search results in Plone's live search can be grouped by portal_type.
+Search results in Plone's live search can be grouped by ``portal_type``.
 This is the way search results are shown in Spotlight on Mac OS X.

 Facet queries
 -------------

-In addition to facet fields support provided by `collective.solr`, `ftw.solr` adds support for facet queries.
+In addition to facet fields support provided by ``collective.solr``, ``ftw.solr`` adds support for facet queries.
 This type of faceting offers a lot of flexibility.
-Instead of choosing a specific field to facet its values, multiple Solr queries can be specified, that themselve become facets.
+Instead of choosing a specific field to facet its values, multiple Solr queries can be specified, that themselves become facets.

 Word Cloud
 ----------

-Assuming there is a correctly configured index 'wordCloudTerms', a Word Cloud showing the most common terms across documents can be displayed.
+Assuming there is a correctly configured index ``wordCloudTerms``, a Word Cloud showing the most common terms across documents can be displayed.

-The Word Cloud is implemented in a browser view that can either be displayed stand-alone by traversing to /@@wordcloud or rendered in a portlet.
+The Word Cloud is implemented in a browser view that can either be displayed stand-alone by traversing to ``/@@wordcloud`` or rendered in a portlet.

 Ajax-ified search form
 ----------------------